Monodromy Approach to Pair Production of Charged Black Holes and Electric Fields: Introduction

 The field equation for a charged scalar in charged black holes, such as the Reissner-Nordstr\"{o}m (RN) and Kerr-Newman (KN) black holes in an asymptotically flat or (anti-)de Sitter space (A)dS, has not been exactly solved yet in terms of special functions in the global covering space.
-A conventional wisdom has been to solve the field equation in the near-horizon region and the asymptotic region and to connect those wave functions.
+A conventional wisdom has been to solve the field equation in the near-horizon region and the asymptotic region, and then to connect those wave functions.
 Another method is to use the enhanced symmetry of background geometry in some limits.
-The (near-)extremal black holes have a near-horizon geometry whose enhanced symmetry allows us to exactly solve wave functions.
+The (near-)extremal black holes have a near-horizon geometry whose enhanced symmetry allows one to exactly solve wave functions.
 Two of us (CMC, SPK) have studied spontaneous production of charged particles from (near-)extremal RN or KN black holes in the asymptotically flat or (A)dS spaces~\cite{Chen:2012zn, Chen:2016caa, Chen:2017mnm, Chen:2020mqs, Zhang:2020apg, Cai:2020trh, Chen:2021jwy}.

 To understand the emission of charges from charged black holes, one has to solve the Klein-Gordon or Dirac equation in the RN or KN black holes.
-However, the Klein-Gordon equation in nonextremal charged black holes is a confluent Heun equation, with three poles including a double pole at infinity, which generally cannot be analytically solved~\cite{Hsiao2019}.
-In this paper we will study an alternative technique, the so-called monodromy that makes us directly compute the scattering coefficients from the information of poles without knowing the analytic solutions~\cite{IKSY2013, Castro:2013lba}.
-This technique may pass over the formidable task of finding the wave functions in terms of the special functions but give us useful information necessary for the mean number or absorption cross section of emitted particles from black holes.
-Moreover, it can also be applied to calculate the quasi-normal modes by imposing a proper boundary condition.
+However, the Klein-Gordon equation in nonextremal charged black holes is a confluent Heun equation, with three poles including a double pole at infinity, which in general cannot be analytically solved~\cite{Hsiao2019}.
+In this paper we will study an alternative technique, the so-called monodromy that directly computes the scattering coefficients from the information of poles without knowing the analytic solutions~\cite{IKSY2013, Castro:2013lba}.
+This technique can pass over the formidable task of finding the wave functions in terms of the special functions but give one useful information necessary for the mean number or absorption cross section of emitted particles from black holes.
+Moreover, it can also be used to calculate the quasi-normal modes by imposing a proper boundary condition.